Metlife Life Insurance Review

 Even though it only offers workplace insurance, MetLife has a wide range of policies, from which your employer can choose the best package that covers your needs adequately.

-If you are in need of individual life insurance, your options include Brighthouse Financial, which is a subsidiary of MetLife, and other prominent companies that offer customized life insurance policies for individuals.
+If you need individual life insurance, your options include Brighthouse Financial, which is a subsidiary of MetLife, and other prominent companies that offer customized life insurance policies for individuals.